yuhang-lin/Sorry/README.md

 ./gradlew run
 ```

-To build this project on Windows (tested on Windows 10 and make sure you installed the latest JDK version):
+To build this project on Windows (tested on Windows 10 and make sure you installed the latest JDK):
 ```
 gradlew build
 gradlew run